 Just how do you build a unique personal brand when you’re working and networking remotely?
 It’s a challenge, especially when looking for a new job or striving for your next promotion.
-Marketers from around the globe tuned in to hear some fresh and diverse perspectives shared by several notable speakers at a virtual webinar hosted recently by AMA Toronto.
+Marketers from around the globe tuned in to hear some fresh perspectives shared by branding experts during a virtual webinar hosted recently by AMA Toronto.

 “When you start to think about who you are and how you want to live your life, you start to learn more about what you want to be and what you want to do.”